ITT Inc.: Post-Geneen: Hamilton and Araskog

-In March 1977 Lyman C. Hamilton was appointed CEO, and Geneen became chairman of the board.
-In June 1979, while Hamilton was in Asia, Geneen became aware of Hamilton's plans to divest ITT's European consumer goods business, and lobbied his fellow board members to dismiss Hamilton.
-In July 1979 Rand Araskog became CEO.
-Shortly thereafter, Araskog insisted that the board remove Geneen as Chairman, though Geneen remained on the board for four more years.
+In March 1977, Lyman C. Hamilton was appointed CEO, and Geneen became chairman of the board.
+In June 1979, while Hamilton was in Asia, Geneen became aware of Hamilton's plans to divest ITT's European consumer goods business and lobbied his fellow board members to dismiss him.
+In July 1979, Rand Araskog became CEO.
+Shortly thereafter, Araskog insisted that the board remove Geneen as chairman, though Geneen remained on the board for four more years.

 Araskog over the next two decades dismantled much of ITT, selling most of its holdings.

 Starting in 1977, ITT set out to develop an ambitious new Digital Telephone Exchange, System 1240 (later System 12), which reportedly cost US$1 billion.
-Fortune reported that "Araskog focused the company on an all-consuming push to develop and market System 12" and "shoveled profits from good businesses into System 12's insatiable maw".
-System 12 was intended to operate in all markets, and in all modes, from local switches to long distance.
-The design was done at the Advanced Technology Center (Stamford, Connecticut and then Shelton, Connecticut).
-Manufacturing was by ITT's subsidiaries, such as BTM in Belgium, where the first production system was installed at Brecht, in August 1982.
+According to Fortune's Myron Magnet in 1985, Araskog directed the company's efforts towards a relentless pursuit of developing and promoting System 12, while channeling profits from successful ventures into fulfilling System 12's voracious demands.
+System 12 was intended to operate in all markets and in all modes, from local switches to long distance.
+The design was done at the Advanced Technology Center (Stamford, Connecticut, and then Shelton, Connecticut).
+Manufacturing was by ITT's subsidiaries, such as BTM in Belgium, where the first production system was installed at Brecht in August 1982.
 Initial sales, particularly in Europe and Mexico, were strong, but the new system took longer than expected to integrate, with further losses.
-Against the advice of headquarters, ITT Telecommunications (ITT Kellogg) in Raleigh, North Carolina undertook the conversion in the US market, and although sales were announced in 1984 and 1985, the attempt ultimately failed, in early 1986.
+Against the advice of headquarters, ITT Telecommunications (ITT Kellogg) in Raleigh, North Carolina, undertook the conversion in the US market, and although sales were announced in 1984 and 1985, the attempt ultimately failed in early 1986.

-In 1986 ITT sold its international telecommunications product businesses, including ITT Kellogg, to the Alcatel Alsthom subsidiary of Compagnie Générale d'Electricité (CGE), forming Alcatel N.V.
-(Netherlands).
-At the time this was the world's second-largest telecommunications company.
-(Alcatel Alsthom S.A. subsequently merged with Lucent to become Alcatel-Lucent).
-ITT initially held a 37% stake, but in March 1992 it sold its remaining 30%.
-"The move ended the involvement of ITT in the telephone industry."
+ITT divested its global telecommunications product ventures, such as ITT Kellogg, to Alcatel Alsthom, a subsidiary of Compagnie Générale d'Electricité (CGE), resulting in the establishment of Alcatel N.V.
+(Netherlands) in 1986.
+This transaction positioned Alcatel N.V. as the world's second-largest telecommunications company at that time.
+Initially, ITT retained a 37% ownership stake, but in March 1992, it proceeded to sell off its remaining 30%, effectively ceasing its participation in the telephone industry.
+In 2006, Alcatel Alsthom S.A. merged with Lucent to form Alcatel-Lucent.